top of page

 Preparing for Adulthood (PfA) Employment Pathway

-We are committed to making our programmes accessible to a wide range of young people with additional learning needs, focusing on building essential communication, interpersonal, and independent living skills in a safe and supportive environment.
+We are committed to making our programmes accessible to a range of young people with additional learning needs and focus on building essential communication, interpersonal, and independent living skills in a safe and supportive environment.
 Learners receive guidance from specialist staff, connect with peers while developing confidence and practical life skills.
-From Year 8/9, through independent and impartial career guidance to inform the young person's EHCP and initiate the transition process from an early stage.
+From Year 8/9, through independent and impartial career guidance with a focus on preparation for adulthood to inform the young person's EHCP and initiating the transition process from an early stage.

 iStock-1998218845.jpg